Congratulations! Your order qualifies for free shipping Spend $150.00 USD more for free shipping!

 Summer is the perfect time to explore new music, strengthen your technique, and prepare for the season ahead, all at your own pace.
 Whether you're practicing on the beach or in the backyard, here are a few simple tips to stay inspired:

 Keep things fresh by rotating your practice with etudes and solos.
-Try top-sellers like Paul Edumund-Davies’ Daily Exercises, A Progressive Journey, or the Rubank Advanced Method, great for building tone and control.
+Try top-sellers like The Langevin Method, Paul Edmund-Davies’ Daily Exercises, or the Rubank Advanced Method, great for building tone and control.
+We also rotate out our New Arrivals Sheet Music weekly to keep our inventory nice and fresh!

 Summer doesn’t have to be all serious; sight-read something new each week!
 Explore our Solo Flute Collection for a variety of fun picks.